showmeyourhits/adventofcode/README.md

 Path finding.
 Find length of shortest path from S to E. Time to roll out Dijkstra.
 Start looking from destination, to find nearest start.

+## day 13

+Use recursive strategy to compare lists.